craigerl/ygate/README.md

 packet data after reformatting the reduculous output from the radio into real APRS packet strings.

-Be sure to set your callsign and password in the script.
+Be sure to set your callsign and password and position in the script.